You May Think You’re Stuck, But the World Keeps Moving

 If you’re in a similar situation, try this:

-Rather than feeling hopeless or stuck, find a sweet spot — where you can pursue your goals without compromising your new responsibilities.
+Find a sweet spot — it’s a position where you have the time and energy to work on your dreams without compromising your new responsibilities.